October 19 – 25, 2024

 VWS’s second-semester students expand their furniture-making knowledge through a series of small projects, focusing on veneer work, laminated bends, and other types of joinery.
 In a synonymous digital skills course, students are introduced to 3D modeling in Fusion 360 to assist with designing complex pieces of furniture.
 Their final project for the semester is a wall-hung cabinet with a door and a drawer; for some, this is an exercise in design specificity — creating a piece for a specific location or use.
 For others, they set aside functionality to create a more decorative piece.
 We are thrilled to feature and highlight these 2nd-semester students this week.

-Alena Bartels
+Alena Alvara

 As a fine woodworker, Alena Alvara designs and makes functional statement furniture.
 Currently studying at the Vermont Woodworking School, she is additionally honing her skills in her special interest; creating historically (and structurally) accurate wooden swords, blades, and armor.
 She is dedicated to translating traditional blade-making techniques into the wooden medium while creating aesthetically pleasing and well-balanced pieces.